Hand Therapy

 Lack of Movement After Surgery

-- Exercises
+Exercises

-The hand therapist will suggest exercises that are specifically customized for your injuries or condition.
+The hand therapist will suggest exercises that are specifically customized for your injury or condition.
 These will often include movements for strengthening muscles and tendons as well as increasing the range of motion in joints.

 Desensitization in hand therapy involves applying pressure or a stimulus to the affected area in order for the body to get used to and adapt to the stimulus.
 It is typically used as a way of managing pain.